Pampanga: Catholicism

 The province of Pampanga is composed of many religious groups, but it is predominantly Roman Catholic (88.92%).

 Islam

 Islam (0.017%) is also present in the province, mainly due to migrants originating from the south, as well as Buddhism, which is practiced by a few people of Chinese descent.

 Iglesia Ni Cristo

-Largest majority religion in the province (5.14-7.5%) the first Ecclesiastical District in the history of the Church.
+The Iglesia ni Cristo is the largest majority religion in the province (5.14-7.5%) and the first Ecclesiastical District in the history of the Church.
 At the time of Bro.
-Eduardo V. Manalo, current Executive Minister, the province has grown in 5 districts with multiple locales scattered in the cities and municipalities.
+Eduardo V. Manalo, current Executive Minister, the province has grown in five districts with multiple locales scattered in the cities and municipalities.

 Others

 According to 2010 Census, other prominent Christian groups includes Evangelicals (1.34%), Aglipayan Church (0.60%), Jesus is Lord Church (0.48%), Baptist Church (0.39%), Jehovah's Witnesses (0.27%), Church of Christ (0.23%), United Church of Christ in the Philippines (0.22%), Seventh-day Adventist Church (0.18%) and many others.